tannerdolby/tannerdolby.com/src/writing/using-index-files-in-sass.md

 }
 ```

 Voila!
 One thing to note is that the "generic" `@use` at-rule usage will define a default namespace for the loaded content as the final component of the URL.
 So in our case, the namespace for this `@use` rule will be `mixins`.
-And accessing the loaded members within the directory will simply require you to reference the namespace with dot notation like `mixins.foo()`.
+And accessing the loaded members within the directory will simply require you to reference the namespace and use dot notation like `mixins.foo()`.

 Sometimes you don't want to have a namespace attached to the loaded folder.
-Sass gives us the flexibility to define a custom namespace with `@use "<URL>" as <namespace>`
+Sass gives us the flexibility to define a custom namespace with `@use "<URL>" as <namespace>;`

 ```scss
 @use "./mixins/" as m;